 Most air conditioning systems rarely get the deep clean they need, because their components are buried within your home’s structure.
 That’s why it’s a good idea to call in a professional to get the job done right.

-A hydro clean is an in-depth process that improves your air conditioner’s efficiency and safety.
+A hydro service is an in-depth process that improves your air conditioner’s efficiency and safety.
 Here are the basic steps your aircon servicing professional will take.
-At Siv Air, we ensure a thorough and safe hydro clean service, including:
+At Siv Air, we ensure a thorough and safe hydro service by licenced technicians, including:

 - Remove and clean all air conditioner covers and filters.